JeffHoover/FLWD-Pi/README.md

 -----------
 https://trello.com/b/GAjtxf5i/flwd-pi

-Things I added from the original:
+My modifications from the original:
 -----------
 - hardware pushbutton to change mode on the fly (was dip switches)
 - portability - original is fragile and high-voltage